-Short-term rentals (STRs) are houses in Villa Park right now.
+Short-term rentals (STRs) are houses for rent in Villa Park right now.
 Short-term rentals, which are typically considered rentals of a residential property for a period of time less than 30 consecutive days, are currently NOT prohibited within Villa Park’s residential zoning districts.
 In fact, Villa Park is silent on STRs and there is no policy even governing STRs.
 This means that in Villa Park STRs do not need to register, apply for a business license nor pay any city taxes, they’re unregulated.
 Many other cities, including Anaheim, have enacted STR policies restricting short term rentals.

 A quick search on VRBO STRs in Villa Park shows at least one home renting for over a $1,000/night on a regular basis.
 The property owners of this house are investors and do not live in the house.
 It is available for rent year round for up to 22 people a night.